wemiibidun/my_resume/README.md

 **Aim**

-The aim of this project was to create a resume that showcases my work experience and skills
+The aim of this project was to create a resume that showcased my work experience and skills

 **What I learnt**